 Andong Mackerel – a set lunch with plenty of banchan (sides)

 If you’re travelling solo and don’t want to splash out on a big sharing portion, there are single servings of bibimbap and some other meals available at most of the restaurants, too.

 There are a few small stores (locally owned, not your chain convenience stores) dotted about the village where you can pick up cup noodles, ice cream, biscuits, etc.

 The beach is the perfect spot for a picnic if you plan ahead and bring some food with you.

 You can buy Korean beer, soju, water, soft drinks, etc., at the wee stores around the village but if you want wine, spirits or beer that isn’t Hite or Cass then bring your own.

 There are a few cafes around that sell coffee, tea, juices and so on.

 Andong is the closest city and you can get there by train or bus from various locations around the country.
-From Andong Bus Terminal you can take local bus 46 to the main car park at Hahoe, about 50 minutes away.
+From Andong Bus Terminal or train station you can take local buses 246 or 11 to the main car park at Hahoe, about 50 minutes away.
 From there walk or take the free shuttle bus to the village itself.
 The entrance fee is 3,000 won.